 I didn’t properly introduce Dharmendra when I wrote about Teesri Ankh and Charas, films so crackers that even major movie stars are second to their overall giddiness.
-The fact that 50 years after his heyday he’s still a mononym gives you a sense of his place in Indian cinema—and when he gets a second name, it’s “Garam Dharam,” the Hindi word for “hot” prepended to emphasize his Greek god looks and frequent willingness to show as much skin as required for the story.
+The fact that 50 years after his heyday he’s still a mononym gives you a sense of his place in Indian cinema—and when he gets a second name, it’s “Garam Dharam,” the Hindi word for “hot” prepended to emphasize his Greek god looks and frequent willingness to show lots of skin.
 Throughout the 1960s, Dharmendra often played relatively gentle romantic leads in films in which the female lead’s story was emphasized.
 By the mid-70s, he—and much of mainstream Hindi cinema generally—had switched gears into a rock ‘em sock ‘em attitude, where his blend of comedy, physical ruggedness, and emotional vulnerability found a sweet spot.
-As the conundrum of being a middle-aged hero meant some of his peers faltered or stepped into supporting roles, Dharmendra confidently walloped on in increasingly ridiculous action films with shouty dialogue (see samples here).
+When the conundrum of being a middle-aged hero meant some of his peers faltered or stepped into supporting roles, Dharmendra confidently walloped on in increasingly ridiculous action films with shouty dialogue (see samples here).

 - Jean-Claude Van Damme

 - Christopher Reeve

 - Robert Mitchum, to which someone else responded “Mitchum, yes, but without the dark side, without the madness, without the fatalism, without the tragedy….
 More of Errol Flynn I would say!”

 - “Redford comes to mind for sheer charm and being so loveable on screen”

 - “Elvis!
 Started out lean and handsome.
 Then…not so much.”